 - Memetic Mutation: The possum from the Carolyn/Jo episode.

-- Narm: The melodramatic reactions the hoarders have to the prospect of parting with things, as well as the family arguments that result from their hoarding... and then you remember their reactions and problems are being caused by their mental disorder, You Bastard.
+- Narm: The melodramatic reactions the hoarders have to the prospect of parting with things, as well as the family arguments that result from their hoarding.note

 - Nightmare Fuel: One old lady had cat skeletons in her house.

 - That happens with a sad frequency in many of the animal hoarders' homes.

 - Paranoia Fuel: At least I'm not that messy, I thought as I eased my way through the corridor of boxes between the kitchen and the living room.
 I will definitely get this Christmas stuff put away by Cinco de Mayo!